hiplitewhat/AndroidAutoBuildAPK/README.md

 This is an example of how to build an APK using GitHub Actions.
 Here, we created a simple Android application that displays a Hello World!.
-We then created a workflow that builds the APK and uploads it as a new release.
+We then created a workflow that builds the APK and uploads it as a new release.bbb

 You maybe not want to auto-build APK for every push, so you can change the workflow to run on every push to a specific branch.
 For example, you can change the workflow to run on every push to the `main` branch suppose that you are working on `dev` branch in development mode.